 6.2 University Administrators: University Administrators for the purposes of this policy are those individuals responsible for campus organizational units (e.g., deans, department chairs, principal investigators, directors, or managers) or individuals having functional ownership of data.
 University Administrators have a responsibility to ensure that the Program is supported within their organizational units.

 6.3 University Information Security Officer: The University Information Security Officer, reporting to the Chief Information Technology Officer with a dotted line report to the President of the University, is responsible for working with the roles identified herein to develop and implement prudent security policies, procedures, and standards in support of the implementation of the Program.

 6.4 Information Security Committee: The Committee is responsible for oversight of the Program.
-The Committee will review and recommend to the President’s Cabinet, information security policies and standards, and provide guidance and support to the Director of Information Security for the implementation and maintenance of the Program.
-The Committee will have the following membership as a minimum: Director of Information Security, Compliance Officer, University Counsel, Provost’s office designee, President’s office designee, NAU Chief of Police, University Librarian, ASNAU representative, Extended Campuses representative, Enrollment Management and Student Affairs representative, and HR representative.
+The Committee will review and recommend to the President’s Cabinet information security policies and standards, and provide guidance and support to the University Information Security Officer for the implementation and maintenance of the Program.
+The Committee will have the following membership as a minimum: University Information Security Officer, Comptroller Office representative, University Counsel, Chief Audit Executive, Provost’s office representative, President’s office representative, NAU Chief of Police, University Librarian, ASNAU representative, Extended Campuses representative, Enrollment Management and Student Affairs representative, and HR representative.
 Representatives may stand in for regular members as needed.

 6.5 Authorized Data Users: An authorized data user is any individual who has been authorized to read, enter, or update data on a university system or other medium as defined in section 4.0.
 The authorized data user is expected to comply with security policies, procedures, and standards as set forth in The Program.

-All persons who are subject to this policy are also subject to the provisions of applicable NAU Personnel Policies, the student employment handbook, Arizona Board of Regents policies and conditions of service documents, including provisions for discipline for violation of this policy, as well as applicable sanctions under the law.
+Persons subject to this policy are also subject to the provisions of applicable University Personnel Policies, the student employment handbook, Arizona Board of Regents policies and conditions of service documents, including provisions for discipline for violation of this policy, as well as applicable sanctions under the law.
 University affiliates are subject to loss of access to University resources for violation of the policy, as well as applicable sanctions under the law.